mollyim/mollysocket/README.md

 * You can specify the db path in the `db` setting.

 ### Android
-* If MollySocket webserver is not accessible from the Internet, you can enable the **Air Gaped** mode.
+* If MollySocket webserver is not accessible from the Internet, you can enable the **Air Gapped** mode.
 You will have to register your connection manually on MollySocket.
 * Every time MollySocket receives a(n encrypted) data : it notifies Molly via UnifiedPush if it hasn't notified the last 5 seconds.
 Then Molly open the websocket for 60secs.